 BIOGRAPHY

 Callie has performed in Operas both nationally and internationally.
 Her highlighted roles and role studies include Suor Angelica in Suor Angelica with both Utah Vocal Arts Academy and the Boston Conservatory at Berklee, La Contessa in Le nozze di Figaro with both Lyrique-en-mer international festival de Belle Ile and the Boston Conservatory at Berklee, and Zelda '48 in The Ghost of Gatsby at Vanderbilt University.
 Her ensemble credits include Tosca, Le nozze di Figaro, Candide, and Candide.
+She has also performed with a number of non-opera ensembles including the Nashville Symphony Orchestra, Disney World's Candlelight Processional, the Festival Singers of Florida, and the Nairobi Chamber Choir.

 Along with her stage performance history, Callie has other non-staged performance credits.
 She has performed on live radio broadcast with WFCL Nashville Live in Studio C in honor of the bicentennial of Clara Schumann, was the National Anthem singer for all three days of the 2016 Pre-Olympic Qualifier swim meets, and was a National Anthem singer for the 2015 and 2016 Florida HSAA Football Playoffs.